 - Open rates increase when you find the right subject line

 - Click-through rates boost when you test and change your email copy

 - Gain a better understanding of what customers want

 So what elements do you test when optimizing your email marketing campaign?
 Anything that can be split-tested on a landing page can be tested with your email.
-For example, you may want to test the opening of your email or test the call-to-action to see what kind of response each version generates.
+For example, you may want to test the pop-up opt-in forms, opening of your welcome email and other email campaigns, or test the call-to-action to see what kind of response each version generates.

 However, there are a few elements that you should test at all costs, which include the subject line, day of the week, and the time of the day you send your emails.
 You may also want to send the name of the sender to see if it makes any difference.

 Tip #7: Have a Dedicated Landing Page for Your Campaign